awslabs/aws-groundstation-eos-pipeline/README.md

 ## Create the CloudFormation Stack for the receiver instance

-Create a CFN stack using the template: aqua-rtstps.yml.
+Create a CFN stack using the template: aqua-rt-stps.yml.
+[Learn how to create a CFN stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html).
+On the [stack creation console](https://console.aws.amazon.com/cloudformation.) click Create Stack -> With New Resource.
+Then select the "Template is ready" radio button and "Upload a template file" radio button.
+Upload the aqua-rt-stps.yml file here.
+Do not edit the aqua-rt-stps.yml file manually!

-Enter parameters as follows:
+Enter parameters as follows in the CloudFormation console:

 **Important Note** The IP address or range you enter into the SSHCidrBlock parameter will have access to both SSH on port 22 and the web-based Data Defender software on port 80.
 Adding large address ranges such as 0.0.0.0/0 will allow any IP address to access the ports and should not be done.

 - Stack name: 'any value' e.g. gs-receiver-aqua
 - AmiComponents: DDX 2.6.2 only
-- CFTemplateVersion: 1
 - CreateReceiverInstance: true
 - InstanceType: c5.4xlarge
 - NotificationEmail: 'your-email-address'